The Tallahassee Men’s Rehab Christian Addiction Treatment Experience

 So, to unwrap the layers of addition, we take several steps, and these steps cannot be rushed.
 Once you understand them, you will see why it takes up to a year to accomplish.
 Typical high-cost, short-term rehabs are quite convincing that they can solve additions in a much shorter period of time.
 They are a joke in the media — we often hear of celebrities attending one after another and never solving their addiction.
 That is because their life issues have not been dealt with.

 Have you wondered why the rehab industry generally keeps their term short?
 First, because it is more palatable to the addict or their family for the problem to be “fixed” quicker.
 Secondly, because most insurance programs will only participate in the first 90 days.
 So, the expensive rehabs make the most money by having a revolving door.
 On the contrary, we are nonprofit, to keep costs low, and we don’t take insurance.
 We focus our efforts on permanent recovery, no matter how long it takes, not on profits, insurance, and repeat customers.
 We keep the cost for the individual or their family to a minimum, seeking most of our operational funding from donations from the community.
 That support gives us enough time to work with each addict to totally transform their lives, for good.
-And that is why Adult and Teen Challenge programs are so successful.
+And that is why Teen Challenge addiction treatment programs are so successful.

 Why These Steps Can Take A Full Year